Horserace Betting Levy Appeal Tribunal

-The Horserace Betting Levy Appeal Tribunal is a non-departmental public body in the Department for Digital, Culture, Media and Sport of the Government of the United Kingdom.
+The Horserace Betting Levy Appeal Tribunal is a non-departmental public body in the Department for Culture, Media and Sport of the Government of the United Kingdom.
 It was established in 1963.

 History

 In 2013, the Tribunal was reported as one of the "200 bodies" needed to be replicated in an Independent Scotland.

 Reforms were announced by the second May ministry in 2017.